gomorpheus/morpheus-docs/getting_started/agent/morpheus_agent.rst

 * Inbound connectivity access to the |morpheus| Appliance from provisioned VM's and container hosts on port 443 (needed for agent communication)

-* Private (non-morpheus provided) vm images/templates must have their credentials entered.
-These can be entered/edited in the Provisioning - Virtual Images section but clicking the Actions dropdown of an image and selecting Edit.
+* Private (non-morpheus provided) VM images/templates must have their credentials entered.
+These can be entered/edited in the Provisioning > Virtual Images section by clicking the Actions dropdown of an image and selecting Edit.

 ..
 NOTE:: Administrator user is required for Windows agent install.

 * The instance does not have an IP address assigned.
 For scenarios without a dhcp server, static IP information must be entered by selecting the Network Type: Static in the Advanced section during provisioning.
-IP Pools can also be created in the Infrastructure -> Networks -> IP Pools section and added to clouds network sections for IPAM.
+IP Pools can also be created in the Infrastructure -> Networks -> IP Pools section and added to the clouds network sections for IPAM.

 * DNS is not configured and the node cannot resolve the appliance.
-If dns cannot be configure, the ip address of the |morpheus| appliance can be used as the main or cloud appliance.
+If dns cannot be configured, the IP address of the |morpheus| appliance can be used as the main or cloud appliance.

 SSH/Winrm
 ^^^^^^^^^